tnscorcoran/openshift-servicemesh/README.md

 oc replace -f https://raw.githubusercontent.com/istio/istio/master/samples/bookinfo/networking/virtual-service-reviews-v3.yaml
 ```

-A couple of minutes later, you'll see Kiali reflecting this.
+First hit the webpage repeatedly to verify.
+Then couple of minutes later, you'll see Kiali reflecting this.

-Finally let's demomstrate another feature of Service Mesh - Fault Injection.
+Finally let's demonstrate another feature of Service Mesh - Fault Injection.
 Netflix famously have a chaos monkey - that randomly just kills nodes and applications.
 In service mesh we can do this also - to ensure your system recovers from faults.
 So we'll apply a fault injection - on our details microservice to always return an error - a HTTP status of 555.
 Let's apply this:
 ```
 oc apply -f https://raw.githubusercontent.com/istio/istio/master/samples/bookinfo/networking/fault-injection-details-v1.yaml
 ```